 Words Go A Long Way

 You can’t go wrong with appreciation simply-stated.
-These fun sentiment blocks reveal messages just for teachers that will sit perfectly atop a desk and sum up the lesson learned — that teachers really do rule!
+Look for fun sentiment blocks that reveal messages just for teachers that will sit perfectly atop a desk and sum up the lesson learned — that teachers really do rule!
 They serve as an all-year reminder for teachers of how much their students appreciate them.

 Donate to a Cause

 Meaning can be found in such small ways.
 Even if it’s a few dollars, donate what you can (in their name, if you choose) to a cause that helps teachers or local initiatives in your own school community.
 Often an email will be sent notifying them that someone has taken this simple step on their behalf — or just let them know!
 This simple, inexpensive gesture goes a long way in honoring those who give so much.